-Mission: The Naturalist School teaches people to become better naturalists, citizen scientists, wild philosophers, expert conservationists, ecological activists, and enlightened planters through consilience of science and the humanities.
-We meet in native woodlands, savannas, wetlands, and prairies in small groups with expert ecologists, artists, philosophers, and biologists.
+Mission: The Naturalist School teaches people to become better naturalists, nature writers, wild philosophers, ecological activists, and enlightened planters through consilience of science and the humanities.
+We meet in native woodlands, savannas, wetlands, and prairies in small groups with ecologists, artists, writers, philosophers, and biologists.
 We offer our workshops in nature centers and preserves throughout North America.
 The Naturalist School grew from New Tree School, founded in 2004.

 History: New Tree School began in 2004 in the woods near Mendum’s Pond, New Hampshire.
 Jack Phillips was invited to a small gathering at the cottage of Dr. Alex Shigo, a retired scientist with the U.S. Forest Service and the author of many seminal books on tree systems biology.
 Shigo taught that trees can only be understood as a system within a system, as members of a vast and largely unseen web of organic relationships.
 Shigo took Phillips under his wing and charged him and a handful of other educators to teach students and professionals about tree communities by getting them out of the classroom and into the woods.

 Kevin T.Smith, Alex Shigo’s colleague and successor at the USFS Northeast Research Station, has been a vital presence in New Tree School since the beginning.
 After Shigo’s sudden and tragic passing in 2006, Dr. Smith continued as our mentor, supporter, and friend.
 Togther we have walked the New England woods, dissected trees in Maniboba, offered lab sessions in Nevada, and explored ecology in Iowa’s Loess Hills.